tian-chan/tian-chan.github.io/dataset.md

 I have another working paper (with Steffen Keck, Haibo Liu, and Wenjie Tang) showing that teams with women members also outperform all-men teams when working on integral inventions (Invention Integrality and Team Gender Composition).

 Check out the pseudocode below.
-The pseudocode requires [CoreNLP](https://stanfordnlp.github.io/CoreNLP/) to identify the noun phrase.
+I use [CoreNLP](https://stanfordnlp.github.io/CoreNLP/) to identify the noun phrase.

 ***